Cato Networks Knowledge Base

 • BGP sessions require established connectivity between a BGP neighbor and a site over local routes in sockets or over an IPSec tunnel.

-• For Cato Socket deployment, only direct, VLAN and native ranges can be used for establishing sessions; routed ranges cannot be used for BGP session establishment.
+• For Cato Socket deployment, only direct, VLAN and native ranges can be used for establishing sessions

 Setting BGP Sessions over Alternative WAN links

-In Cato Cloud, Alternative WAN destinations include two (potentially VLAN-tagged) networks: public and private.
+In Cato, Alternative WAN destinations include two (potentially VLAN-tagged) networks: public and private.
 A BGP neighbor must be within one of those two networks, and the BGP neighbor on the Cato Cloud side will be the corresponding Cato IP for that range.

 When defining a BGP session over a public interface, you can also perform Source NAT on traffic going through that link.
-This means that for all outgoing traffic via that neighbor, the source address will be the Cato neighbor IP.
+This means that for all outgoing traffic via that neighbor, the source address will be the Cato-side IP.

 Known Limitations